5cover/psdc/docs/Done.md

 ## Don't normalize anymore

 There's no need to.
 We want to allow identifiers only differing by accentuation.
 Use multiple expected strings (synonyms) for accent flexibilty on keywords.

+## remove `Value<TUnderlying>`

+it makes no sense to use it; we could have a two types of value coincidentally using the same underlying time.